joannajjliu/2021_Node_Demo/readme.md

 # [Commit Stages](https://github.com/joannajjliu/2021_Node_Demo/commits/main)

 **The goal of each commit is summarized in the titles of the commits below.** *Detailed instructions on the actions taken to achieve each commit is further provided in numbered bullets under each commit.*
+**Disclaimer:** The following instructions and repo code, is only one way to obtain the desired results.
+Since technology is always evolving, and as there are limitless ways to code a single "Hello World", likewise there are different as well as probably better ways to come to the final results as indicated in the [API contract](./references/API-Contracts%20-%20Overview.pdf), and commit titles:
+**Please leave a comment**, or PR, for any part of the code/instructions which you believe can be done differently/ better.
 ## [Commit 1](https://github.com/joannajjliu/2021_Node_Demo/commit/192fc37e9ca5900aad634edf69670704144151c1) - Express generator

 1. [Reference 1.1](https://expressjs.com/en/starter/generator.html)